computationaleconomist/Econometrics-Projects/README.md

 ### Projects

-1. Decomposition of U.S. Inflation using Structural and Bayesian VAR (1.
-Decomposition of U.S. Inflation - SVAR and BVAR)
+1. Decomposition of U.S. Inflation using Structural and Bayesian VAR
 2. Forecasting U.S. Debt-to-GDP Ratio using ARIMA and VAR Models
 3. Regional Mapping and Forecasting U.S. Industrial Production
 4. Machine Learning Applications in Economic Analysis